SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: Abstract

 \section{Abstract}

-Logical rule-based methods offer an interpretable approach to knowledge graph completion by capturing compositional relationships in the form of human-readable inference rules.
-However, current approaches typically treat logical rules as universal, assigning each rule a fixed confidence score that ignores query-specific context.
-This is a significant limitation, as a rule's importance can vary depending on the query.
-To address this, we introduce \textbf{SLogic} (Subgraph-Informed Logical Rule learning), a novel framework that assigns query-dependent scores to logical rules.
-The core of SLogic is a scoring function that utilizes the subgraph centered on a query's head entity, allowing the significance of each rule to be assessed dynamically.
-Extensive experiments on benchmark datasets show that by leveraging local subgraph context, SLogic consistently outperforms state-of-the-art baselines, including both embedding-based and rule-based methods.
+Logical rule-based methods offer an interpretable approach to knowledge graph completion (KGC) by capturing compositional relationships in the form of human-readable inference rules. \BLUE{While existing logical rule-based methods learn rule confidence scores, they typically assign a \textit{global} weight to each rule schema, applied uniformly across the graph.} This is a significant limitation, as a rule's importance \BLUE{often varies} depending on the \BLUE{specific query instance}.
+To address this, we introduce \textbf{SLogic} (Subgraph-Informed Logical Rule learning), a novel framework that assigns \BLUE{\textit{query-dependent}} scores to logical rules. \BLUE{The core of SLogic is a context-aware scoring function.
+This function determines the importance of a rule by analyzing the subgraph locally defined by the query's head entity, thereby enabling a differentiated weighting of rules specific to their local query contexts.} Extensive experiments on benchmark datasets show that \BLUE{SLogic outperforms existing rule-based methods and achieves competitive performance against state-of-the-art baselines.} It also generates query-dependent, human-readable logical rules that serve as explicit explanations for its inferences.